 Steinbron, Melvin J. The Lay Driven Church.
 Regal Publishing Company, 1997.

-There have been those to say, “Laypeople do not get involved in the church because they are lazy.”
-Author Melvin J. Steinbron, demolishes that theory with his practical guide of involving lay people through purpose, motivation and direction.
+May 16, 2016—There have been those to say, “Laypeople do not get involved in the church because they are lazy.”
+Author Melvin J. Steinbron demolishes that theory with his practical guide of involving laypeople through purpose, motivation and direction.
 He tells how to make ministry more effective by getting more of the congregation involved in the work of the church.
 Dr. Steinbron’s principles are ministry-tested, biblical ideas that have assisted hundreds of churches around the world with shifting laity involvement from a neutral gear to an overdrive gear.

 The book is divided into three parts to include an appendix of useful activity labs for training.
 Parts 1 is titled “What Kind of Church Does It Take?” and consist of seven chapters.
 These chapters speaks to the various types of church which are in operation today whether they are needs based, gift based or egalitarian.
 Steinbron feels that all churches must exist with a mission from the great commission and must contain some aspect of needs-consciousness and gift-orientation to be ministry balanced.